SimplyBuilt/SimonSays/README.md

 If the membership record exists, but the role conditions are not met, `Authorizer` will raise a `Denied` exception.

+ If the document is found and the user has the access to it.
+It will be set as the `@document` instance variable.

 ## Contributing